 - Make the sauce by pounding 5 cloves of garlic and 3 slices of ginger in a mortar until quite fine and transfer to a mixing bowl.

-- Add the sugar, ground white pepper, soy sauce, black soy sauce, oyster sauce, and water and mix.
+- Add the sugar, ground white pepper, soy sauce, dark sweet soy sauce, oyster sauce, and water and mix.
 Set aside.

 - Cut the soaked noodles so that they are easier to eat when cooked and drain the water.